openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 Data assembly is required ONLY when you have multiple data interpreters, each working on their own project.
 If you have used the CEO pathway above with multiple interpreters contributing to the same project, this step is not needed.

-If you have multiple interpreters, after the data collection is completed the coordinator should create a consolidated database with all the collected sample data.
+If you have multiple interpreters, after the data collection is completed, the coordinator should create a consolidated database with all the collected sample data.

 -   The coordinator should check that all necessary metadata and sample information is archived and included in the final database.
 -   A description of the column names from the database should be archived with the database.